leddoo/kibi/plan/main.md

 - todo:
-    - motive inference.
-        - extra args: if their type contains locals that are args to the motive.

-    - constant approx.

-    - implicit params.
-        - binder rework.
+    - everything on elab.

     - assign term robustness:
-        - lambda type check.
         - scope approx.
             - use common ancestor.
             - recursively check `other.ty` -> `ty`.
             - create fresh term var of `ty`.
             - assign to `other`.
+        - lambda type check.

+    - motive inference.
+        - extra args: if their type contains locals that are args to the motive.
+        - overapplied.
-    - cleanup:
+        - proper `abstract_def_eq`.

-        - `InferCtx::abstract_*`.
+    - major gc:
         - consider only returning term from elab.
+        - it's not great, what else could be improved?

-    - inference robustness:
+            - `Compiler`.
-        - do term vars need a lctx?
+            - term pp ergonomics.
+            - trace debugging.

+    - implicit params.
-        - occurs check.
+        - binder rework.

     - more expected type propagation?

+    - constant approx.

     - document inference.